Skip to main content

 • totalTimeout

 By default, short queries have a default 1 second transaction socket timeout.
-See Short and long queries for more information.
+See Queries, long and short for more information.

 Timeout visualization